Motor Neurone Disease (MND) is an uncommon disease and often people may not have heard of the condition prior to being diagnosed.

-MND Victoria host numerous information sessions for not only people who have been diagnosed, but their family and friends.
-We provide a safe space for people to come together and ask questions about their MND diagnosis.
+MND Victoria host regular information sessions for people who have been diagnosed and their family and friends.
+We provide a safe space for people to ask questions about their MND diagnosis and available supports.
 Scroll through our events to find out about upcoming information sessions.

 How does MND Victoria help?

-There are many medical and allied health professionals that provide support to people living with MND in different areas of need.
+There are many medical and allied health professionals that provide support to people living with MND.